just3ws/coding-exercise-001/delimited-file-reader/README.md

 # delimited-file-reader

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to parse delimited files that may be using space, comma, or pipe delimited format.

 ## Usage